kubearmor/k8tls/README.md

 # TLS Scan

 Tool to scan/verify if the TLS connection parameters and the certificates usage on the target server ports.
+The tool does not inject a proxy/sidecar to do this scanning.

+## Use-Cases:
+* Check if the server port is TLS enabled or not.
+* Check TLS version, Ciphersuite, Hash, and Signature for the connection.
+* Certificate Verification
+  * Is certificate expired or revoked?
+  * Is it a self-signed certificate?
+* Verification of TLS enabled communication and validation of TLS parameters are key to most compliance frameworks.
+For e.g.,
+  * Under PCI-DSS 3.2., compliant servers must drop support for TLS 1.0 and “migrate to a minimum of TLS 1.1, Preferably TLS 1.2.”
+  * HIPAA mandates use of TLS but technically allows use of all versions of TLS.
+  * 5G Security: [3GPP TS 33.501](https://www.etsi.org/deliver/etsi_ts/133500_133599/133501/15.04.00_60/ts_133501v150400p.pdf), Security architecture and procedures for 5G system mandates TLS across all control plane connections.
+* Operates in k8s, containerized, and non-containerized environments

 ## Scan k8s services